-The growing reign of artificial intelligence (AI) is expected to drive the US corporate wellness market in the coming years
+The growing reign of artificial intelligence (AI) will drive the corporate wellness market in the coming years

-The US corporate wellness market is witnessing a digital transformation wave.
+The corporate wellness market is witnessing a digital transformation wave.
 Telehealth, wearable devices, virtual reality, gamification, and smartphone applications are some of the latest technologies that are boosting health and wellness programs among corporate employees.
-These advancements are used as tools to promote, monitor, and reward healthy behaviors and achievements.
-Thus, effective tech initiatives have gained employees' interest, which is expected to drive the US corporate wellness market.

-Automation, guidance, personalization, interactive feedbacks, and tracking of program participation are primary features of the recurring revenue model
+Automation, guidance, personalization, interactive feedback, and tracking of program participation are primary features of the recurring revenue model

-Further, automation, guidance, and personalization that empower employees with information, interactive feedbacks, and tracking of program participation are some of the primary features of the recurring revenue segment, which is driving the US corporate wellness market.
+Further, automation, guidance, and personalization that empower employees with information, interactive feedbacks, and tracking of program participation are some of the primary features of the recurring revenue segment, which is driving the demand.

 In 2018, the seasonal revenue model recorded accounted for $2 billion.
 A majority of revenue came in the second half of the year primarily due to the onset of the cold season.
 Hence, due to increased seasonal health challenges, employers were provided onsite flu vaccinations, health and lifestyle coaching, and 24-hour nurse line, which drew the seasonal revenue for the US corporate wellness market.